Looking for the best things to do in Bohol Island in the Philippines?

 Canawa Spring is located in the Candijay region in Bohol.
 It takes approximately 50 minutes to drive from Anda to Canawa Cold Spring and the entrance fee is 20 pesos.

-There are two main springs at Canawa, one is a man-made pool with concrete walls and a somewhat dam-like structure, and the other is a natural pool which is almost completely surrounded by lush trees.
+There are two main springs at Canawa, one is a man-made pool with concrete walls and a somewhat dam-like structure, and the other is a natural pool that is almost completely surrounded by lush trees.

-So don’t be deterred by this concrete section of Canawa Cold Spring, just be sure to keep wandering along to discover the enchanting blue pool at the back.
+So don’t be deterred by this concrete section of Canawa Cold Spring, be sure to keep wandering along to discover the enchanting blue pool at the back.

 A long rope stretches from one side of the cold spring to the other, so you can use this as an aid if swimming isn’t your strong point.

 BINABAJE HILLS HIKE

 Binabaje Hills, in my opinion, is the best hike in Bohol that takes around 1 hour to reach the summit, boasting panoramic views of the island and its coastlines.

-Organising a hike to Binabaje Hills was a bit more of a process compared to other hikes that I have been on, so to make it easier for you I have explained everything you need to know in the full blog post – Click Here to view.
+Organizing a hike to Binabaje Hills was a bit more of a process compared to other hikes that I have been on, so to make it easier for you I have explained everything you need to know in the full blog post – Click Here to view.

 The morning began with a 3 am alarm clock to make the 45-minute drive from my accommodation in Anda to reach Alicia in time to meet the guide Raul who then took us to the trailhead of the hike.

-We hopped over small creek crossings, took a couple of water breaks in small huts along the way and then scrambled up the narrow ridge trail to finally reach the summit of Binabaje Hills Bohol.
+We hopped over small creek crossings, took a couple of water breaks in small huts along the way and then scrambled up the narrow ridge trail to finally reach the summit of Binabaje Hills.

-There is a small hut at the top which marks the highest point of the Binabaje Hills hike and I arrived drowning in sweat.
+There is a small hut at the top that marks the highest point of the Binabaje Hills hike and I arrived drowning in sweat.

 It was a very hazy morning, unfortunately, so the sunrise wasn’t that spectacular, though the extensive views of the coastline and surrounding mountains were spectacular nonetheless.

 We spent around 1 hour at the top of Binabaje Hills taking photos and enjoying the view before heading back down to the base of the mountain.

-Safe to say the Binabaje Hills Hike is one of the best things to do in Bohol.
+Safe to say the Binabaje Hills Hike is one of the best spots worth adding to your list of what to do in Bohol.

-Full Blog Post ∼ Binabaje Hills Hike
+Full Blog Post → Binabaje Hills Hike

-Kinahugan Falls is one of the most off-the-beaten-path waterfalls in Bohol.
+Kinahugan Falls is one of the most off-the-beaten-path waterfalls on the island.
 A short five-minute hike along a jungle trail to Kinahugan Falls is a worthy adventure.

 The trek to Kinahugan Falls from the parking lot takes no more than five minutes down a narrow dirt trail that can be quite slippery so take your time through this section.